genidma/teatime-accessibility/DEMO_PLAN.md

    - Starting and stopping the timer
    - Adjusting font size
    - Enabling/disabling sound

    - Mini-mode and nano-mode

    - Settings and customization options
+   - - Animations
    - Statistics view
+   - Clear History
+   - Credits
+   - Review app critically to ascertain what other features need a demo

 4. Stop recording after 20 minutes